KaotoIO/kaoto/CONTRIBUTING.md

 ---

-Your contributions make Kaoto-next better, and we sincerely appreciate your support and collaboration.
+Your contributions make Kaoto better, and we sincerely appreciate your support and collaboration.
 Happy coding!

 ## Questions or Need Help?